 The final approach to teaching and learning relates to assessment for learning.
 The course assessment tasks are designed to ensure maximum understanding of the content and it is important that you recognise the role of assessment in your learning.
 You should view the assessment tasks as part of your learning and ensure that you utilise the feedback to progress your learning and personal development.

 All hurdle requirements for this course are indicated clearly in the assessment regime that follows, against the relevant assessment task(s) and all have been approved by the College Deputy Pro Vice-Chancellor (Learning & Teaching).

 You are required to demonstrate clinical skill and patient safety congruent to the level of a Year One undergraduate medical radiations student practitioner.
-If you are deemed unsatisfactory at the interim assessment, remedial action using an at-risk learning contract will be undertaken before you are allowed to continue the placement.
-If you are deemed unsatisfactory at the final assessment you will then be required to undertake a simulation assessment.
-If your performance in the simulation assessment demonstrates an unsatisfactory/unsafe level of practice you will receive an ‘NH’ fail grade for the course and be required to re-enrol in it in the following year.
-If your performance in the simulation assessment demonstrates a satisfactory level and safe practice you will be offered an additional clinical placement as determined by the clinical coordinator.
+If you are deemed unsatisfactory at the interim assessment, remedial action using an at-risk learning contract will be undertaken before being allowed to continue the placement.
+If you are deemed unsatisfactory at the final assessment this demonstrates an unsatisfactory/unsafe level of practice you receive a NH fail grade for this course and be required to re-enrol in the course in the following year.

 Assessment Task 1: Clinical placement (HURDLE Requirement)

 This assessment task supports 1, 2, 3 & 4

 This assessment task supports CLOs 1, 2, 3, 4 & 5

 This assessment task supports CLOs 3, 4 & 5